 - If the first treatment doesn't work, what will we try next?

-- If the lesion isn't a plantar wart, what tests would you need to do?
+- If the lesion isn't a plantar wart, what tests do you need to do?

 - How long will it take to get results?